 Then, for the the best chocolate orange cake frosting, you'll need:

 - salted butter - your butter should be room temperature.
 See below for a tip to get it to room temperature quickly!
 Also, if you prefer to use unsalted, just add in a few pinches of salt to your frosting to taste.

 - powdered sugar - measure your powdered sugar by weight using a kitchen scale for the best accuracy, or use the spoon-and-level method.

 - unsweetened cocoa powder - this will add even more delicious chocolate flavor to the frosting!

 - pure vanilla extract - I like the way a bit of vanilla rounds out the flavors in this frosting.

 - orange zest and juice - more of that delicious orange flavor!

-You won't need a mixer for the cake batter, but I do recommend using a stand mixer or hand mixer to whip up the frosting.
+You won't need an electric mixer for the cake batter, but I do recommend using a stand mixer or hand mixer to whip up your creamy chocolate orange frosting.
 Other than that, you'll need two 8-inch cake pans, parchment paper, and your zester, and you're ready to bake!
 I also like to use a wire rack to cool the cake layers.
 I use an offset spatula and a bench scraper to spread frosting on the sides and top of the cake.